-The Phlebotomy program prepares students for entry-level employment as phlebotomists.
-Phlebotomists assist the health care team in the accurate, safe, and reliable collection and transportation of various specimens for clinical laboratory analyses.
+The primary function of a phlebotomist is blood collection; however, they may assist the health care team in the accurate, safe, and reliable collection and transportation of various specimens other that blood for clinical laboratory analyses.
+These specimens may include arterial blood, urine, tissues, sputum, etc.

 Entry Requirements

 High school diploma or its equivalent is required.
-Students must show eligibility for MATH 091 and ENGL 101.
+Students must show eligibility for MATH 091 and ENGL 101 either through the college’s placement examinations, completed developmental coursework, or valid ACT scores.

 Length of Study